About Hydrant

 Claims vs. Reality

 Hydrant also claims its “electrolyte balance mirrors your body’s own when you are at your best.”
-It also claims that Hydrant contains 1/3rd of the sugar in regular sports drinks and a little sugar accelerates the absorption of electrolytes and water, allowing you to rehydrate faster and more efficiently.
+Additionally, they state that Hydrant contains one-third the sugar of regular sports drinks and that a small amount of sugar accelerates electrolyte and water absorption, enabling faster and more efficient rehydration.

-Although magnesium and zinc are important minerals, very little of either is lost in sweat and the World Health Organization doesn’t include them in its oral rehydration formula.
-Nevertheless, both magnesium and zinc have many benefits and deficiencies in these minerals are common, so including them isn’t necessarily bad thing.
+While magnesium and zinc are important minerals, minimal amounts are lost through sweat, and the World Health Organization excludes them from its oral rehydration formula.
+Nevertheless, both minerals offer numerous benefits and deficiencies are common, so their inclusion isn’t necessarily problematic.

 Hydrant also claims that mild dehydration causes fatigue and brain fog and that 75% of the population is dehydrated.
-Although multiple websites reference this 75% figure, according to the Food and Nutrition Board, “The vast majority of healthy people meet their daily hydration needs by letting thirst be their guide.”
-It is probable that even mild dehydration affects mood, concentration and energy.
-However, in cases of mild dehydration, there’s no clear evidence that supplementing electrolytes restore optimal mental and physical performance better than just drinking water and eating food.
+Although numerous websites cite this 75% figure, the Food and Nutrition Board states, “The vast majority of healthy people meet their daily hydration needs by letting thirst be their guide.”
+While mild dehydration likely affects mood, concentration and energy, there’s no clear evidence that electrolyte supplementation restores optimal mental and physical performance better than simply drinking water and eating food for mild dehydration cases.

-Although sugar can help with hydration, most people get enough through their diet.
-Therefore, even a small amount isn’t necessary, unless you’re:
+Although sugar can enhance hydration, most people obtain sufficient amounts through their diet.
+Therefore, even small quantities aren’t necessary unless you’re:

 - Hydrating during intense exercise for more than an hour